-Selkirk College has a "no pet policy".
+Selkirk College has an Animals on Campus policy which prohibits pets in Student Housing.
 Please abide by this policy as it is for the health and safety of the entire community.
-The only exception: students can have a 2.5 gallon fish tank (as long as it is kept clean and properly maintained).
+The only exception: students can have a five-gallon fish tank (as long as it is clean and properly maintained).